Corporate Social Responsibility Policy

 5.1 Food, Water and Shelter

-We support programs to deliver the essentials to people, communities and areas in need, i.e. food, water and shelter.
+We support programmes to deliver the essentials to people, communities and areas in need, i.e. food, water and shelter.
 We believe in investing in and collaborating with partners with innovative solutions that help people improve their lives.

-We focus on education, training and economic empowerment programs and partnerships to connect populations with information and opportunities they need to thrive.
+We focus on education, training and economic empowerment programmes and partnerships to connect populations with information and opportunities they need to thrive.
 We believe in investing in partner organisations with real and innovative solutions to persistent problems.

 5.2 Health Care, Safety & Security

-We work with leading child safety partners around the country to develop programs that educate teachers, parents, guardians and children on how to reduce risks of accident, abduction and abuse of women and children.
+We work with leading child safety partners around the country to develop programmes that educate teachers, parents, guardians and children on how to reduce risks of accident, abduction and abuse of women and children.
 We work towards achieving our vision of keeping women and children safe today so that they can thrive, prosper and succeed tomorrow.

-In this regard, we at G4S propose to give special emphasis to the welfare of the girl child including taking steps to improve their health, well being and ensuring a secure environment for them to grow.
+In this regard, we at G4S India propose to give special emphasis to the welfare of the girl child including taking steps to improve their health, well being and ensuring a secure environment for them to grow.